Extension of Killing vector fields beyond compact Cauchy horizons: Extension of Killing vector fields

 for all $m \in \N_0$.
 Since $\Ric = 0$, equation \eqref{eq: vanishing Killing tensor} implies that

 for all $m \in \N_0$.
-By \cite{Petersen2018}*{Thm.
-1.6}, there is a unique smooth vector field $\tilde Z$, defined on $D(\S) \cup \H$, such that
+By \cite{Petersen2018}*{Thm.\ 1.6}, there is a unique smooth vector field $\widehat Z$, defined on $D(\S) \cup \H$, such that

 for all $m \in \N_0$.
-Inserting this into \cite{PetersenRacz2018}*{Lem.
-2.3}, we get
+Inserting this into \cite{PetersenRacz2018}*{Lem.\ 2.3}, we get

-where $\mathrm{Riem}(\L_{\tilde Z}g)$ is a certain linear combination of $\L_{\tilde Z}g$ and the curvature tensor.
+where $\mathrm{Riem}(\L_{\widehat Z}g)$ is a certain linear combination of $\L_{\widehat Z}g$ and the curvature tensor.
 Since

-for all $m \in \N_0$, \cite{Petersen2018}*{Thm.
-1.6} and \eqref{eq: wave for tilde Z} imply that $\L_{\tilde Z}g = 0$ on $D(\S) \cup \H$.
+for all $m \in \N_0$, \cite{Petersen2018}*{Thm.\ 1.6} and \eqref{eq: wave for tilde Z} imply that $\L_{\widehat Z}g = 0$ on $D(\S) \cup \H$.

-We now show that we may extend $\tilde Z$ to a Killing vector field $W$ beyond $\H$.
+We now show how to extend $\widehat Z$ to a Killing vector field $Z$ beyond $\H$.
 The main ingredient in this proof is Theorem \ref{thm: unique continuation} with $N = \H$.
 We combine this with Ionescu-Klainerman's recently developed method of extending Killing vector fields only based on unique continuation.
-By Theorem \ref{thm: smoothness Cauchy horizon} and \cite{Petersen2018}*{Rmk.
-1.15}, it follows that $\H$ satisfies Assumption \ref{ass: N compact}.
-Since $\tilde Z$ is a Killing vector field on $\mathcal O := (-\e, 0) \times \H$, it follows that
+By Theorem \ref{thm: smoothness Cauchy horizon} and \cite{Petersen2018}*{Rmk.\ 1.15}, it follows that $\H$ satisfies Assumption \ref{ass: N compact}.
+Since $\widehat Z$ is a Killing vector field on $\mathcal V := (-\e, 0) \times \H \subset D(\S)$, one checks that